 First and foremost, make sure you’re thinking of overlanding and not rock crawling.
 You can explore thousands of miles of Forest Service Roads, BLM lands, and good old-fashioned backroads without 40-inch tires and a snorkel.
 Of course, with more off-road capable vehicles, you can reach more remote and rugged destinations, but that’s not required to overland.

 The Subaru Crosstrek, Forester, Outback, and Ascent are all-wheel-drive and offer 8.7 inches of ground clearance.
 That’s more than some full-sized trucks and comparable to several models that are popular in the overland community.
-The recently announced 2022 Outback Wilderness Edition even boasts 9.5 inches of clearance, which barely edges out the Toyota Tacoma by 0.1 inches.
+The 2022 Outback and Forester Wilderness Editions boasts over 9-inches of clearance.
+This is within 0.1-inches of the ground clearance offered by the Toyota Tacoma.
 So as long as you aren’t dealing with huge ruts, deep mud, or intense rock garden sections, your average Subaru should make an excellent overland rig.

 In the last few years, Subaru has updated its offroad specific drive mode selection system, dubbed dual function X-Mode, and now offers it on select trim levels of the Crosstrek, Forester, and Outback.
 When initiated X-Mode automatically customizes how the car applies power, braking, and shifting to get you out of those slippery and sticky situations.
 Several models also offer Hill Descent Control, which helps you maintain control and manages speed when navigating down tough slopes.
 With those specs and features paired with some experience, you’ll be able to navigate washouts, mild ledges, and other obstacles with relative ease.